Which HIF policies cover pregnancy related services?

 How long can my baby stay on my HIF policy?

-You can add a child to a couples' Silver, Gold or Gold Star policy at no extra cost and they can remain on your policy for at least 21 years.
-There’s also no limit to the number of kids you can add to a policy, which is great news if you plan to have a big family (or end up with three sets of triplets!).
-If you do currently have a couples’ policy, remember to add your baby within 2 months of their birth date (therefore changing to a family policy), otherwise waiting periods may apply.
+While pregnancy is only covered on Gold Star Hospital, you can add a child to any couples’ Silver, Silver Plus or Gold Star Hospital policy at no extra cost and they can remain on your policy for at least 21 years.
+There’s also no limit to the number of kids you can add to a family policy, which is great news if you plan to have a big family (or end up with three sets of triplets!).
+If you do currently have a couples’ Silver, Silver Plus or Gold Star policy, remember to add your baby within 2 months of their birth date (therefore changing to a family policy), otherwise waiting periods may apply.
 If you already have a family membership with us though, you have up to four years from bub’s date of birth to add them to your policy.

 Can I get maternity cover if I’m already pregnant?